* Pretax profit up 5 pct at $10.2 bln, beats estimates

 "The return of capital comes from the fact that the business is very accretive, very profitable ... the dividend is 51 cents for the foreseeable future," HSBC Finance Director Iain Mackay told Reuters on Monday.

-The buyback will, once completed, take the total of HSBC share buybacks since the second half of 2016 to $5.5 billion.
+The latest buyback will take the total of HSBC share buybacks since the second half of 2016 to $5.5 billion.

 HSBC's dividends totalled $10.1 billion in 2016, $10 billion in 2015 and $9.6 billion in 2014.